yvlawy/Etagair-Configurator-API/README.md

 # What is Etagair?
 Etagair is a general purpose Configurator API for modeling and managing products, services, or everything else.

-It's developed in .NET/C# and is provided as a set of several libraries.
+It's developed in .NET/C# and it is provided as a set of several libraries.
 It's a back-office API, there is no UI.
 Data are saved in a embedded database.